 This course will be an introduction to and exploration of the writings that make up the Christian New Testament.
 Reading the New Testament with the help of scholarly resources, students will explore how this text functions as a historical primary source, as literature, as a starting point for discussion of contemporary issues and experience, and as sacred text for the Christian tradition.
 (Also listed as RELI 377.)

-HIST 402 Senior Capstone Course

-Examination of the methods and philosophies of historical research, and completion of a research project using some of them.

-Internship in History

-Provides student with experience in archival, special collections, historical preservation, and/or museum work.
+Credit: 3 Hours HIST 402 Senior Capstone Course Examination of the methods and philosophies of historical research, and completion of a research project using some of them.
+Internship in History Provides student with experience in archival, special collections, historical preservation, and/or museum work.
 Student works under supervision of archivist, librarian, or museum curator in conjunction with advisor in History Department.

-Prerequisite: Junior or senior standing and approval of department chair.
+Prerequisite: Junior or senior standing and approval of department Credit: 1 to 3 Hours.